 The Beginning of Forever

-Summary: Chicago, 1991.
-Tempe, 15 year old foster child.
-Seeley, 17 year old jaded senior.
-Can these two help each other and change each other's lives?
+Summary: Chicago, 1988.
+Temperance, 15 year old foster child.
+Seeley, 16 year old jaded senior.
+Can these two help and change each other's lives?
 BB, of course.

-A/N: This, ladies and gentlemen, is going to be a very long, very multi-chaptered story of Booth and Brennan, from when they were in high school to the day they died, and no - I'm not kidding.
-It's a love story, of course, and even though they have their ups and downs, Booth and Brennan in this story are always with each other.
+A/N: This, ladies and gentlemen, is going to be a very long, very multi-chaptered story of Booth and Brennan, from when they were in high school to the day they die, and no – I'm not kidding.
+It's a love story, of course, and even though they have their ups and downs, Booth and Brennan are always with each other.

-I've been working on this for over a year and with all the heartbreak going around, I thought the world needs another fluffy BB piece.
+I've been working on this for several years now and since there's quite a bit of heartbreak going around, I thought the world needed another fluffy BB piece.

 But if you like all of that, please give this a shot and tell me what you think.
-I've worked long and hard to outline every single chapter and this is, honestly, the one story I didn't have writer's block writing so far.
-I hope I didn't jinx it by saying that.
+I've worked long and hard to outline every single chapter.

 *IMPORTANT, PLEASE READ*